Is That Sweepstakes Safe to Enter?

 7 Questions to Evaluate Whether a Giveaway Is Legitimate

-While most sweepstakes are run by legitimate companies that really give you the chance to win attractive prizes simply for entering, there are, unfortunately, scams out there.
-How can you tell the difference between a legitimate giveaway and a site that's trying to get your personal information for spam marketing, scams, or identity theft?
-Here are seven questions to ask to evaluate sweepstakes and decide whether they are safe to enter.
+Most sweepstakes are run by legitimate companies that really give you the chance to win attractive prizes simply for entering.
+However, there are scams out there.
+How can you tell the difference between a legitimate giveaway and a site that's trying to get your personal information for spam, scams, or identity theft?

 2. Is There a Clear Set of Sweepstakes Rules?